 FSA is not accredited.
 Our curriculum has evolved through carefully considering the valued input of alumni, present students and changing social patterns.
 Accreditation allows an outside body to dictate what is taught in the classroom.
 We do not seek outside validation.
-In the past 33 years FSA’s many graduates have been accepted by a variety of accredited and non accredited high schools and colleges in the United States and all around the world.
+In the past 39 years, FSA’s many graduates have been accepted by a variety of accredited and non-accredited high schools and colleges in the United States and all around the world.

-Fayette students are aged six through fourteen.
-The Minis are six & seven years old.
-This class averages ten children.
-The Munchkins are eight, nine and ten years old.
-Class size averages fifteen students.
-The Bigs are ages eleven through fourteen.
-There are approximately two dozen Bigs.
+Fayette students are aged five through twelve.
+The Kinderminis are five & six years old, and class averages 9 children.
+The Munchkins are eight, nine and ten years old, with a class size of 8 students.
+The Bigs are ages ten through twelve.
+There are approximately 14 Bigs.
 If a child is with us until graduation from the Bigs s/he is well prepared for high school, and more importantly college and life beyond.
 Our faculty members include language specialists, music teachers and learning specialists.
 These folks move through the various classrooms throughout the week.

 We maintain a balance of age and gender.
 To have a healthy multi-age class all ages and an appropriate number of boys and girls is needed.
 Each class has a main teacher.
 Frequently throughout the day these classes are divided between the main teacher and a specialty teacher.
 For example: Half of the Bigs are in Latin class while the other half are in writing class.
 These divisions are made according to the skill and information level of the students.

 Breaks between classes are outside unless the rain pours.
 Benches, wooden decks, nooks and crannies in the gardens contain evolving and shifting groups of children eating, finding shade or sun, talking and laughing.
-At 11:45 all the children gather with hats and sunscreen to walk as a group to a city park 3 blocks from school.
-There, teachers oversee 45 minutes of soccer, baseball games or free play.
+At 11:45 all the children gather with hats and sunscreen to walk as a group to a city park that’s five minutes from school.
+There, teachers oversee 45 minutes of community-based group games or free play.

-Homework happens every school night and on weekends.
+Homework happens every school night and on weekends for most students.
 Most assignments are periodic and predictable so that student and parent knows what and when work is expected.
 Establishing a trusting and productive homework ethic help long term.
 The levels of homework are age and individual appropriate.

 Fayette is not affiliated with any religious organization.
 We hold the belief that many religious organizations and spiritual individuals have contributed to the essential human questions of “how did we get here; how should we behave toward each other; and what comes after death?”
 These queries are so profound that no one belief system can give all people a total answer.
 The Sermon on the Mount, the philosophy of Confucius, the teaching of the Dali Lama, and others are freely used in setting our moral compass.

-Each year a nine week Sacred Text course is included as part of the curriculum for the Bigs.
-In a four year rotation, excerpts of Taoism, Islam, Hinduism and Buddhism are read and discussed.
+see Each year a Sacred Text course is included as part of the curriculum for the Bigs.
+In rotation, excerpts of Taoism, Islam, Hinduism and Buddhism are read and discussed.
 The class discussion always evolves toward asking the larger questions of our humanness and commonality of the world’s faiths.
 We do not directly study the Judeo-Christian faiths since they are part of the fabric of our society.
 They are refered to in comparison with the other world belief systems.